danielamoreno699/myEnumerable/README.md

 # 📖 My Enumerables <a name="about-project"></a>

-**My Enumerables** "In this project, I have used IRB of Ruby to make a method that decodes Morse Code.
-This project was done using Command Line of Ruby i.e IRB"
+**My Enumerables** "In this project you will learn how to use a module inside your class.
+For this you will create a class MyList and a module MyEnumerable.
+Your module MyEnumerable will implement a subset of the functionality of Enumerable."

 ## 🛠 Built With <a name="built-with"></a>